microsoft/bedrock-cli/technical-docs/designs/infra/managed-identity.md

-This document outlines a testing suite to support feature related support for managed identities in AKS using a proposed new Bedrock environment that leverages a modified cobalt project test harness in order for test pod identity within an AKS cluster using agile CI/CD and test validation.
+This document outlines a testing suite to support feature related support for managed identities in AKS using a proposed new Bedrock environment that leverages a modified Terratest Abstraction test harness in order for test pod identity within an AKS cluster using agile CI/CD and test validation.

 ### Scenarios Addressed: